 Like every other company in the real estate space, Zillow is looking for ways to make more money and help consumers.
 In this case, they’ve created an option to streamline the selling process for some homeowners.
 They also connect agents with more sellers.
 This may be at the crux of why Zillow began this program – if agents who advertise on Zillow realize there’s another way to gain credible leads, more agents may sign up to be a Zillow Premier Agent.
 Considering agents make up 70 percent of Zillow’s revenue, this is a fairly safe bet.

-Does This Make Zillow a Broker?The other question asked “Is Zillow getting in the middle of the transaction?”
+The other question asked “Is Zillow getting in the middle of the transaction?”
 With Zillow testing Instant Offers in Nevada and Florida, by those state laws, Zillow is not acting as a broker.
 Because the company (currently) receives no compensation from the sale of real estate, they aren’t required to have a brokerage license.
 The other key point is that during this test, Zillow actively encourages sellers to work with an agent.
-The process for a seller to accept an offer leaves them with three choices:

-How Do Zillow Instant Offers Work?The process is designed to be quick and practically painless, but it does involve a few steps, according to Inman News.
+The process is designed to be quick and practically painless, but it does involve a few steps, according to Inman News.